wg-osr/walkerga.github.io/class/mu_tiefling.md

 <ins>Cantrips</ins>
 - You can speak backward, a language only understood by exorcists and divine creatures.
 - Hearts are like cocaine to you.
 When you eat a fresh heart, you gain advantage on any roll as long as it is for a selfish, cocky and petty action for the next hour.
 For the following hour, you have disadvantage on all rolls that are not for  a selfish, cocky and petty action.
-- You cannot be burned by flames smaller than a bonfire.